ARTbio/startbio/docs/bulk_RNAseq-IOC/00_IOC_RNAseq_program.md

-In this Interactive Online Companionship which will be held in **November 2023**, We will train to perform RNAseq analyses of Bulk RNAseq
+In this Interactive Online Companionship which will be held from **January 8th to March 18th, 2024**, we will train to perform RNAseq analyses of Bulk RNAseq

-The final schedule will be published at mid October

 ### Week 0 - **3-hours Zoom video-conference**
 <!-- Faire un schedule sur google sheets -->